Independent Study and Mentored Research

 If you are interested in doing an independent study or mentored research with CCANDL, please email Leah Sanson-Miles (email@example.com).

 CCANDL also hires research assistants to help carry out specific research projects.
 Paid positions will typically be offered to individuals who have demonstrated an interest in research related to the lab, have the skills necessary to move a study forward, and can commit to at least 5-8 hours per week of work.
+Availability to work during the summer months is preferred.
 Work schedules and hours can be flexible, and often vary between the school year and summer months.

 If you are interested in working for CCANDL, please email Leah Sanson-Miles (firstname.lastname@example.org).